Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 ### Spark DataFrames
 #### Using Spark SQL
 1. Find the list of the oldest released movies.
+2. Create datalake for the tables in movielens.

-Note: The results were repartitioned and stored into the same text file.
-It is not highly recommended to do this but it is done here for the sake of readability
+_Note: The results were repartitioned and stored into the same text file.
+It is highly recommended to not do this but it is done here for the sake of readability_

 ## Progress of Project
 - [x] Download MovieLens dataset